 Perhaps the most startling development was Globefill’s presentation –on the last day of trial – of a rebuttal witness who testified that Defendant Kim Brandi, the founder and CEO of Elements Spirits, commissioned him to make a casting of the Crystal Head Vodka bottle in 2009.
 Walter “Buddy” Szymoniak, a tattoo artist in Pasadena, told a stunned courtroom that, at Brandi’s direction, he poured a silicone mold of the Crystal Head Vodka bottle and used that as the basis for what eventually became Defendants’ Kah Tequila bottle.

-“I’ve never seen anything like it in nearly 25 years of federal practice,” said Vera after the decision.
+“I’ve never seen a trial twist like this before in nearly 25 years of federal practice,” said Vera after the decision.
 “The jury’s verdict validates what Dan and others have been saying all along – that the makers of Kah Tequila set out to intentionally copy our product.
 We are all thrilled that justice has finally been done here.”

 The Honorable Consuelo B. Marshall presided over the trial.
 Cravath, Swaine & Moore represented Defendant Elements Spirits.